-ALL We will create a world where all Americans, and all people, are free from hunger.
+ALL We will create a world where all people are free from hunger.

-We pray that, at this time next year, each of us will be free from the yoke of hunger and poverty, and further blessed with abundance.
+We pray that at this time next year, each of us will be free from the yoke of hunger and poverty, and further blessed with abundance.

 LEADER We lift our glasses and read the blessing together (drink wine after the blessing):